 - Increase the number of vibrant healthy farms producing the best food and fibres.

-- Support farmers to improve grazing management improve water use efficiency resulting in increased groundcover and feed availability, reducing erosion and salinity, increasing soil carbon and improving soil health
+- Support farmers to improve grazing management that improves water use efficiency, resulting in increased vegetation and feed availability, reducing erosion and salinity, increasing soil carbon and improving soil health.
+Providing benefits for the farmer as well as the broader catchment community.

 - Explore and support farming systems which have already demonstrated benefits in the Mid Lachlan Landcare district